 During another visit to the San Antonio Human Society’s website, we found “Bebe.”
-She was six weeks old and likely a German Shepherd mix.
+She was 8 weeks old and looked like a German Shepherd.
 My husband made the 90-minute trip the next day to take a look.

-He was told that “Bebe” was a German Shepherd-type puppy and the only one in a litter of all-black Lab mix puppies.
+He was told that “Bebe” was a German Shepherd mix puppy and the only one in a litter of all-black Lab mix puppies.
 (Not sure how that works.)
 My husband texted me this photo:

 To which I texted back: